Houston Construction Accident Lawyers

 Call Our Houston Construction Site Injury Attorneys at (888) 493-1629!

-If you or a loved one has suffered because of a construction accident, negligent behavior was likely the cause.
+If you or a loved one suffered from a construction accident, negligent behavior was likely the cause.
 If safety regulations are not being followed, grave consequences may result.
-At Arnold & Itkin, our Houston construction accident attorneys has handled countless claims and recovered billions of dollars.
+At Arnold & Itkin, our Houston construction accident attorneys have handled countless legal matters and recovered billions of dollars.
 We understand how an injury can restrict a worker's future.
-Our Houston personal injury lawyers work to obtain the best results for our clients nationwide, including Baton Rouge, Dallas, New Mexico, and beyond.
+Our Houston personal injury lawyers work to obtain the best results for our clients nationwide, including Baton Rouge, Dallas, Midland, New Mexico, and beyond.
 Call today to learn more.

 Contact our Houston construction accident lawyers at (888) 493-1629 and let us get started in the fight for you.